radzenhq/radzen-blazor/CONTRIBUTING.md

 If you want to contribute a new feature of fix a bug you can open a pull request.

 Make sure you follow this procedure:
+* **Important!!!** if you itent to make a lot of changes in a pull request open an issue to discuss this with us first.
+The Radzen Blazor Components have a lot of moving parts and making big changes should be done with extra precautions.
 * **Be sure that none of the existing tests** breaks after your changes.
 The test project is available [here](https://github.com/radzenhq/radzen-blazor/tree/master/Radzen.Blazor.Tests).
 * **If possible add new tests that verify your fix or new feature**.
 * **Follow the existing coding style** (to be described in detail later).